‘Show me your garden and I shall tell you what you are.’ – Alfred Austin

 Life springs eternal

-Ok, so maybe this sounds a little hokey, but all gardeners know that new life is always waiting just below the surface.
+Ok, so maybe this sounds a little corny, but all gardeners know that new life is always waiting just below the surface.
 May 2017 be the year that we all strive to tend our own gardens by pulling the weeds, extending a hand to those who need it and appreciating those cycles of life that are so essential to our well being.
 Wishing you all a very Happy New Year.

 Buenos Aires’ lovely Jardín Botánico